guettli/programming-guidelines/README.md

 Your tests should not run on real data from customers.

 If you create test data this should be automated.
-This way you are able to fill a new database with useful data.
+This way you can fill a new database with useful data.
 You should be able to create a demo system with one command (or one click).

 Write the creation of test data once and use it for both: presentions